 How Art Appraisers Give High or Low Values to Artwork

-Putting a price on art may not be an exact science, as the value of an artwork may be of a subjective nature, but there is a method on when to give art a high or a low value in the art appraisal report.
+Putting a price on art may not be an exact science, as the value of an artwork may be of a subjective nature.
+However, there is a method that art appraisers can use to give art a high or a low value in the art appraisal report.

-Two fine art appraisal experts were asked for their professional advice.
+Mark Grove and Mary Carpenter, two fine art appraisal experts, were asked for their professional opinion on assigning value to artworks.

-Fine art appraiser Mark Grove advises: "Would-be appraisers need to be aware that anytime that there is a tax consequence for the intended use of an appraisal report the IRS requires that the appraiser be an accredited member of a major appraisal society (AAA, ISA, ASA)."
+Fine art appraiser Mark Grove advises: "Would-be appraisers need to be aware that anytime that there is a tax consequence for the intended use of an appraisal report the IRS requires that the appraiser be an accredited member of a major appraisal society ([Appraisers Association of America] AAA, [International Society of Appraisers] ISA, [American Society of Appraisers] ASA)."

-"As an art appraiser, I examine the work, take measurements, notes about condition, signature, any other physical traits, and then photograph the object.
-Looking at the back of two-dimensional works is as important as looking at the front since there are often gallery stickers or identifying features which are extremely useful."
+Carpenter further states; "As an art appraiser, I examine the work, take measurements, notes about the condition, signature, any other physical traits, and then photograph the object.
+Looking at the back of two-dimensional works is as important as looking at the front since there are often gallery stickers or identifying features that are extremely useful."

 "Any documentation about provenance, its purchase or any other relevant facts provided by the owner about the object are also extremely useful."

 "How I craft an individual appraisal report depends on its purpose.
-There is more documentation needed for any reports which are possibly to be reviewed by the IRS."
+There is more documentation needed for any reports which are possible to be reviewed by the IRS."

 High or Low Values?